 Being a small village, Payson does not have a public transit system used by locals to get to and from work.

-The education level of Payson citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
-18.69% of adults 25 and older in Payson have a college degree.
+In terms of college education, Payson is nearly on par with the US average for all cities of 21.84%: 18.69% of adults 25 and older in Payson have a bachelor's degree or advanced degree.

 The per capita income in Payson in 2022 was $25,229, which is low income relative to Illinois, and lower middle income relative to the rest of the US.
 This equates to an annual income of $100,916 for a family of four.
 However, Payson contains both very wealthy and poor people as well.